datadryad/dryad-app/documentation/external_services/amazon_aws_notes.md

   removed
 - Create users
   - When creating a user DO NOT select "force password change on first login".
 This will prevent some users from connecting.
+  - DO select "password never expires".
+Otherwise, users will be locked out of their account when the password expires, and they won't be able to change it.
   - In the same tool that you create the users, add them to the group "Remote Desktop Users"
   - By default, only 2 simultaneous users are allowed.
 If you want more